eldeinsum/GPU-Remoting/README.md

 The network emulator is a component used to simulate system performance under different network conditions.
 When enabled, it calculates network latency and make the message receiver busy-wait, thus simulating the network overhead caused by RTT and bandwidth.
 Real-world tests have shown that the emulator's performance deviates from the actual conditions by no more than 5%.
 You can configure the `rtt` and `bandwidth` settings in `config.toml`.

 This feature is only available when using shared memory.
-To enable the emulator, you can simply add `emulator` to the default features in `client/Cargo.toml` and `server/Cargo.toml`.
+To enable the emulator, you can simply set `emulator` to `true` in `config.toml`.

 ## Test